 Listen to music

-You can incorporate gratitude in your life by listing three things you are grateful for each day.
-You could just spend time thinking of this before you go to sleep, or you could keep a gratitude journal.
-13 [Dr Andreas Michaelides, Chief Psychology Officer at Noom]
+You can incorporate gratitude in your life by listing things you are thankful for each day.
+You could just spend time thinking of this in the day, or you could keep a journal.

 Spend a few moments to really listen and to look at the things around you.